What is a Constitutional Lawyer?

 Arbitrators, Mediators, and Conciliators

 Arbitrators, mediators, and conciliators use their communication abilities to help parties in conflict resolve their differences outside of the courts.
 Like lawyers, they use legal criteria and precedents to facilitate the resolution process, and their responsibilities can include interviewing disputing parties and witnesses and preparing formal settlement agreements.
 A bachelor's degree is the minimum educational requirement for obtaining a position; some employers may prefer candidates with a law degree or a Master of Business Administration.
-The BLS reports a 10% growth outlook, faster than the average job growth, for arbitrators, mediators, and conciliators nationwide between 2016 and 2026.
-In May 2017, professionals in this field earned a median annual salary of $60,670.
+The BLS predicts faster than the average job growth of 8% for arbitrators, mediators, and conciliators nationwide between 2018 and 2028.
+In May 2018, professionals in this field earned a median annual salary of $62,270.

 Paralegals and Legal Assistants

-Paralegals and legal assistants, excluding legal secretaries, support lawyers by conducting research, organizing files, and preparing formal documents.
-An associate's degree is the usual requirement for obtaining a position; candidates with a bachelor's degree in another field of study may complete a certificate in paralegal studies or pursue on-the-job training.
-In May 2017, paralegals and legal assistants received a median yearly salary of $50,410, according to the BLS.
-Employment opportunities between 2016 and 2026 are expected to increase by a rate of 15%.
+Paralegals and legal assistants support lawyers by conducting research, organizing files, and preparing formal documents.
+An associate's degree is the usual requirement for obtaining a position.
+Students might be able to take some of their legal assistant courses online.
+Candidates with a bachelor's degree in another field of study may complete a certificate in paralegal studies or pursue on-the-job training.
+In May 2018, paralegals and legal assistants received a median yearly salary of $50,940, according to the BLS.
+Employment opportunities between 2018 and 2028 are expected to increase at a rate of 12%, much faster than average.